davidnmora/time-map/app/components/PLANNING.md

 }
 ```

-We then can compose those `TimeBoundGeographicRegion`s into `TimeBoundGeographicRegionGroup`s, which themselves can be grouped into even more `TimeBoundGeographicRegionGroup`s, and so on.
+We then can group those `TimeBoundGeographicRegion`s into `TimeBoundGeographicRegionGroup`s, which themselves can be used as a child of another `TimeBoundGeographicRegionGroup`.

 ```ts
 type TimeBoundGeographicRegionGroup = {